stsaria/AdvCommands/README-EN.md

 ### Random UUID
 Using `<randuuid>` will replace that with a random UUID (without hyphens).
-For example, you can use a random UUID to create a variable name for storing results.
+For example, a random UUID can be used to schedule the name of the variable that will store the results.
 ```
 # Within function "hoge":
 setvar returnId <randuuid>